E-Cigarettes | Vaping

-E-Cigarettes and Vape Pens-Modules which provide an understanding of the inner workings of e-cigarettes, the content of the aerosols they produce, and thirdhand smoke.
-It's broken down into 5 units, each of which explores e-cigarettes in-depth with fact sheets, presentations, and links to other resources.
+This module provides an understanding of the inner workings of e-cigarettes, the content of the aerosols they produce, and thirdhand smoke.
+It's broken down into 6 units, each of which explores e-cigarettes in-depth with fact sheets, presentations, and links to other resources.

-Largest non-profit public health organization dedicated to tobacco education, research, and policy.
+largest non-profit public health organization dedicated to tobacco education, research, and policy.
 Previously known as the American Legacy Foundation, they were established as part of the 1998 Master Settlement Agreement.
-Provides state-specific info that can be used to educate students, families, and staff.
+It provides state-specific info that can be used to educate students, families, and staff.